PowerBI-tips/DAX-Templates/README.md

     - be sure to **Restart** Power BI Desktop as External Tools are only added during the start up process of Power BI Desktop

 1. Create a DAX Template using [DAX.powerbi.tips](https://dax.powerbi.tips/)
-    - Be sure to include as much information as possible
+    - Be sure to include as much information as possible.
+The template description is particularly important to let users find and understand your template.
     - Best practice is to provide some sort of link to a document / blog article that illustrates how to use your measure.

 1. Once the DAX template has been made download the DAX template